SBBradley/Flag-Snag/README.md

 # FlagSnag
 A program that generates flags of the world.
 Enter a country's name in the textbox and the corresponding flag will appear below it.

+## Installation / Usage
+1. Fork this repo.
+2. Copy the link from the [Code] dropdown.
+3. Use [git clone "the link you copied"] in terminal of Visual Studio.
+4. Run FlagSnag.sln to use the program.

 ## User Interface
 Below are screenshots of the program during execution: